MartinKaercher/MartinKaercher.github.io/_teaching/2018-winter-teaching-1.md

 ======

-I supervised one experiment about building a rudimentary microscope in the practical course 'biophysical chemistry' attended by students of molecular biotechnology.
+I supervised one experiment about building a rudimentary microscope in the practical course biophysical chemistry attended by students of molecular biotechnology.
 I carried out short oral pre-exmanina and correct the lab protocols of the students